cp3fr/Quadrotor-Control/README.md

     momentCmd[1] = Iyy * kpPQR[1] * (pqrCmd[1] - pqr[1]);
     momentCmd[2] = Izz * kpPQR[2] * (pqrCmd[2] - pqr[2]);

 After that, tune the `kpPQR` parameter in [QuadControlParams.txt](../master/config/QuadControlParams.txt/#L35).
-If successful, the simulated quadrotor should control roll rotation to `omega.x = 0`, thus keep a fixed attitude and fly laterally away becaue angle is not controlled yet.
+If successful, the simulated quadrotor should settle on a roll rotation rate of `omega.x = 0`, thus keep a fixed attitude and fly laterally away becaue angle is not controlled yet.

-(3) Now it is time to implement the function `RollPitchControl(` in [QuadControlParams.txt](../master/src/QuadControl.cpp/#L138-L162), which is a P-controller of desired roll and pitch rates `pqrCmd` and takes as input the collective thrust `collThrustCmd`, desired lateral acceleration in x and y in NED coordinates `accelCmd`, and the current attitude of the quad `attitude`.
+(3) Now it is time to implement the function `RollPitchControl` in [QuadControlParams.txt](../master/src/QuadControl.cpp/#L138-L162), which is a P-controller of desired roll and pitch rates `pqrCmd` and takes as input the collective thrust `collThrustCmd`, desired lateral acceleration in x and y in NED coordinates `accelCmd`, and the current attitude of the quad `attitude`.

 Conversion of `attitude` to rotation matrix `R` for the rotation of the body frame into the interial frame is already given by:

-    Mat3x3F R = attitude.RotationMatrix_IwrtB();
+    R = attitude.RotationMatrix_IwrtB();

 First, we need to convert thrust to acceleration by division by `mass` and invert the direction to be compatible with NED downward direction of z-axis.
 This will result in commanded collective acceleration `c`: